deckhouse/deckhouse/docs/site/pages/virtualization-platform/guides/GOING_TO_PRODUCTION.md

 In most cases, we recommend opting for the automatic selection of the Kubernetes version.
 In Deckhouse, this behavior is set by default, but it can be changed with the [kubernetesVersion](https://deckhouse.io/products/kubernetes-platform/documentation/v1/installing/configuration.html#clusterconfiguration-kubernetesversion) parameter.
-Upgrading the Kubernetes version in the cluster has no effect on applications and is done in a [consistent and secure fashion](https://deckhouse.io/products/kubernetes-platform/documentation/v1/modules/040-control-plane-manager/#version-control).
+Upgrading the Kubernetes version in the cluster has no effect on applications and is done [consistently and securely](https://deckhouse.io/products/kubernetes-platform/documentation/v1/modules/040-control-plane-manager/#version-control).

 If the automatic Kubernetes version selection is enabled, Deckhouse can upgrade the Kubernetes version in the cluster together with the Deckhouse update (when upgrading a minor version).